 Save Quick, vibrant, and packed with flavor, this 15-Minute Asian Noodle Bowl With Grilled Shrimp is the perfect solution for a speedy weeknight dinner.
 It features succulent grilled shrimp served atop savory sesame noodles, finished with fresh, colorful vegetables and a zesty dressing.

-This Asian fusion main dish combines tender shrimp with either wheat or rice noodles, making it a versatile pantry-friendly meal.
+Save This Asian fusion main dish combines tender shrimp with either wheat or rice noodles, making it a versatile pantry-friendly meal.
 The combination of heat from sriracha and sweetness from honey creates a perfectly balanced bowl that tastes better than takeout.

 Ingredients